Arie/tf2_live_stats/README.md

 Logs are sent to TF2 Live Stats by the TF2 server using the built-in "logaddress_add" command.

 The website has 3 pages for live stats:
-* The main live stats page is a feed delayed by 90 seconds.
+* The main live stats page is a feed delayed by 90 (changeable to any positive integer) seconds.
 It shows most game events and graphs for kills and damage per round.
 This page is automatically reloaded every 5 seconds.
-* The streamer stats is a feed delayed by 70 seconds which focuses on important game events for a streamer, it has no kill/damage graphs.
+* The streamer stats is a feed delayed by 90 (changeable to any positive integer) seconds which focuses on important game events for a streamer, it has no kill/damage graphs.
 The 70 seconds delay give the streamer a 20 second advance warning to STV, so the streamer can switch to the big plays in time.
 This page is automatically reloaded every 5 seconds.
 * The damage/kills overlay is a dynamically updating page that you can load in OBS and display on stream.

 ## Adding a match
 Open /matches/new.
 If you enter both ip:port and rcon, the tool will configure the server for you.
 If you don't have rcon you'll need someone else to run the command for you.
 In that case, leave everything blank and hit save, on the next page you'll get an rcon command to copy to someone who will run it for you.
 The logsecret is used for servers that already use the logaddress mechanism for other purposes.
 For example, serveme.tf.
 You'll need to get the logsecret from the server using 'rcon sv_logsecret' and use that when creating your match on TF2 Live Stats.
 Once you've saved the match, you can see a counter of incoming log lines.
 Refresh this page and make sure you've seen the counter increase above 0 to know Live Stats have been set up properly on the TF2 server.